micllynn/synappy/README.md

 files = ['ex_file_1.abf', 'ex_file_2.abf']
 d = syn.load(files, input_channel=0, stimulus_channel=2)
 ```
-Note that `files` can be thought of as a dataset (for example, a
+Here, `files` can be thought of as a dataset (for example, a
 related group of files with the same parameters for stimulation or
 drug infusion.)
+They're all quantified together.
 Also note that if needed, we can specify the signal
 channel number and stimulus trigger channel number.
 (If no arguments are provided, these default to first and last
 channels, respectively.)